keyes-timothy/posit_conf_2026/README.md

 print(response.output_text)
 ```

 The LLM has no access to patient data, so it can only produce generic or hallucinated responses.
-Every query scored **1/5** in the evaluation.

 ### 2. Workflow (fixed multi-step pipeline)